Mekari Qontak

 Transactional Reporting

-Reports that provide detailed information about specific transactions, such as sales or customer interactions.
+Reports that show detailed info about specific deals or customer talks.

 U